Kalunge/educative-java/src/collections/notes.md

 another overloaded version of this method ```remove(Object key, Object value)``` was aded in Java 8. this method removes a key only if is is currently mapped to the sepcified value. this method returns true if the key is removed; otherwise it returns false.

+## HashMap Operations
+let's discuss some HashMap operations

+## Checking if a key is present in the HashMap
+we can use the ```containsKey(Object kye)``` method to check if a given key is present in the HashMap. this method returns true if the ley is present and returns false if the key is not present.
+Similarly, we have a ```containsValue(Object value)``` method that retuns if one or more keys are mapped to this value.